 James Richardson is the acting Managing Attorney for the San Francisco office who works primarily on whistleblower claims and employment discrimination actions.

 Our commitment to securing justice and providing the best representation possible is reflected in a commitment to diversity within our own firm.
 At Sanford Heisler Sharp, LLP, we know better than to think the best attorneys look alike, sound alike, think alike, or live alike.
 What matters is talent, and we hire the best talent available.

 As a result, our team more accurately mirrors America.
 Women, minority, and/or openly gay lawyers make up the majority of our staff.
 A passion for social justice unites our team - we all work to use the power of law to help create and enforce a more just society.

-Jimmy Richardson is the acting Managing Attorney in the San Francisco office of Sanford Heisler Sharp, LLP, a national law firm with offices in Washington, DC, New York, California, and Tennessee.
+Jimmy Richardson is the acting Managing Attorney in the San Francisco office of Sanford Heisler Sharp, LLP, a national law firm with offices in Washington, DC, New York, California, Tennessee, and Maryland.
 His practice includes a range of matters, including whistleblower claims and employment discrimination actions.